Installment Sales Taxation

 If the buyer and seller renegotiate a new price within the time frame of the installment sale, then a new gross profit ratio is calculated based on the remaining amount to be paid and the gross profit from the remaining sales.

-Case #2: Based on the applicable information provided in table above, consider this new case: You decide to reduce the selling price to $180,000 with 2 years left in the installment term, so you reduce the payments for the last 2 years.
+Case #2: Based on the applicable information provided in the table above, consider this new case: You reduce the selling price to $180,000 with 2 years left in the installment term, so you reduce the payments for the last 2 years.
 Here is how you calculate your remaining gain:

 Reduced Selling Price $180,000